Social Hackathon Events in Remote Areas

 Võrumaa county is the less populated area of Estonia with 34.000 inhabitants having mostly remote village areas.
 Running traditional social services seemed to be hardly sustainable in the region due to the law level of social expenditures in Estonia and lack of efficient resources.
 New methods are needed to mobilize community resources strengthening the participation of citizens.

 Three social hackathon events: first one in October 2018, second one in April 2019 and third one in October 2019.
-Including the preparation and follow up phases the pilot will last 18 months.
+Including the preparation and follow up phases the pilot lasts 18 months.

 Geographic area and target groups: